MosarrofSakib/Car-Detection-With-YOLO-Model/README.md

 # Object Detection With a Pre-trained YOLO Model

-This is a project I have done during the coursera 'deep learning spealization' course.
+This is a project I have done during the coursera 'deep learning specialization' course.
 This was the final project for CNN(Convolutional Neural Network) course.
 The pre-trained model weights, images, data and utility functions were provided by the course instructor "Andrew Ng".

 On this project many of the ideas were came from two YOLO model papers: Redmon et al., 2016(https://arxiv.org/abs/1506.02640) and Redmon and Farhadi, 2016(https://arxiv.org/abs/1612.08242).